 Conducive Public Policies for innovations to succeed

 Producing a profitable return from innovation successes is an extremely difficult task.
 Until and unless all other means of making a profit are closed, firms would not focus on profiting from technology ideas.
 Hence, overall economic policy should gradually remove all forms of subsidies and economic incentives for covering up non-competitiveness.
 The next one begins with the culture and education for nurturing creativity, passion for perfection, and developing tinkering and craftsmanship spirits.
 Furthermore, investment should be made in R & D to adapt global scientific knowledge and advance them further to improve technology and engineering capability of implementing ideas.
-On top of it, there should be selected areas to fucus on for creating track record of successes.
+On top of it, there should be selected areas to focus on for creating a track record of success.

 Irrespective of the greatness of the ideas, invariably, path-breaking ideas emerge in primitive form.
 The continued progression of such ideas requires a flow of ideas.
 Moreover, innovators also find extreme difficulty in finding customers of primitive emergence.
 Hence, Public policy should support the knowledge and idea flow, and also the creation of the market.
 For example, the US government’s policy of supporting academic research in semiconductors and computers played a vital role for primitive transistors to keep growing for being cheaper and better.
-On the other hand, US defense and space policies for being lead customers of this technology, at an early stage, was vital for its progression.
+On the other hand, US defense and space policies for being lead customers of this technology, at an early stage, were vital for its progression.

 Policy contradiction—must be addressed

 At the core of innovations to succeed is the profit-making competition out of technology ideas.
 It’s the race for offering better products at a lower cost.
 That is is the key to innovation success.
 Hence, public policy must make sure fair competition.
-Moreover, the policy must keep providing clear signals that public incentives for making profit out of inefficiency or labor & natural resources will keep diminishing.
+Moreover, the policy must keep providing clear signals that public incentives for making a profit out of inefficiency or labor & natural resources will keep diminishing.
 It is worth mentioning that policies for protection in developing industrial economies out of labor and natural resources are highly in contradiction to policies we need for innovations to succeed—creating economic value from technology ideas.

 Integration of seven factors is the key for innovations to succeed

 In fact, there should be a strong integration among these seven factors for innovations to succeed.
 In its absence, developing countries are suffering from the deprivation of extracting economic value from the investment for science and engineering education.
 On the other hand, the emphasis on the expansion of formal education is weakening the base of tinkering and craftsmanship.
-Technology import driven culture is also blunting creativity as there is a belief that importing ideas is a way to have better solutions.
+Technology import-driven culture is also blunting creativity as there is a belief that importing ideas is a way to have better solutions.

 As a matter of fact, in the preindustrial stage, every country, more or less, had the same level of innovation success stories.
-During that era, innovations were primarily around tinkering and craftsmanship-based approach for transferring intuitive ideas into practical solutions.
+During that era, innovations were primarily around tinkering and craftsmanship-based approaches for transferring intuitive ideas into practical solutions.
 Knowledge undelaying those ideas was in the art form.
 Hence, innovations were not scalable.
 Thus, the growth was slow, and inequality between communities and countries was far less than today’s situation.

-The success of transferring art form of knowledge into science led to the scaling up of technology advancement.
+The success of transferring art forms of knowledge into science led to the scaling up of technological advancement.
 Subsequently, it made innovations scalable, leading to the first industrial revolution.
 In the subsequent industrial revolutions, a few countries have been scaling up this success by strengthening each of the seven factors and establishing strong linkages among them.
 On the other hand, most countries are increasingly falling behind.
 They are busy developing infrastructure for supplying labor and natural resources to replicate innovations.